 All C- / C / C+ ratings

 All C ratings show cities with lower growth rates.
 Here, real estate as an investment should be treated with caution, because the vacancy risk is greater.
-This means that you pay more for every month in which your property is not rented out.
-In addition, the increase in value of the property is very low, to hardly available.
+This means that you pay more for every month that your property is not rented out.
+In addition, the increase in value of the property is very low, or even non-existent.

-Real estate beginners should rather avoid these cities.
-These cities are at the lower end of the rating scale and therefore carry the greatest risk of vacancies and negative property value development.
+Newcomers to real estate should avoid these cities.
+These cities are at the lower end of the rating scale and thus bear the greatest risk of vacancies and negative property value development.

-Here you can see the least, most attractive D-ratings:
+Here you can see the least, attractive D- ratings:

 - Gera (Thuringia), rating -18.5